umar-nawaz/kyto-exercise/README.md

 # kyto-exercise
-A simple php web application that shows some ASCII star patterns accrding user's input for different sizes.
+A simple php web application that shows some ASCII star patterns according user's input for different sizes.